microsoft/hands-on-lab-azure-functions/docs/workshop.md

 ## Add a new endpoint to your Azure Function App

-Let's add a new endpoint to your Azure Function App to get the audio transcriptions and use Azure Load Testing to simulate the load on this endpoint.
+Let's add a new endpoint to your first Azure Function App to get the audio transcriptions and use Azure Load Testing to simulate the load on this endpoint.

 In the `FuncStd` add a new file called `GetTranscriptions.cs` with the following content: